 This course presents the history of the earth, structure and function of living things while looking at the regulation and behavior of living things and investigating scientific questions and concepts.
 An understanding of the unifying themes in the biological sciences and an overview of the variety of life on earth are presented.
-Topics include: cell biology, mechanisms of speciation and evolution, the evidence for evolution, taxonomy, viruses, prokaryotes, and a survey of the eukaryotic world, including animals, plants, fungi, algae and protozoans.
-Three hours of lecture per week.
+Topics include: cell biology, mechanisms of speciation and evolution, the evidence for evolution, taxonomy, viruses, prokaryotes, fungi, algae and protozoans.
 Offered every spring.